-Task 144 : Divide the plots into five feature-space clusters (the centers argument), based on the normalized grain and straw yields.
-Compare 20 different random starting allocations (the nstart argument).
+TASK 141 : Divide the plots into six feature-space clusters, based on the grain and straw yields.

-Since a true optimum is computationally unfeasible, the algorithm repeats for a user-defined nstart number of random starting cluster centroids, and compares the between-cluster sum-of-squares achieved for each one, taking the largest as the result.
+The k-means algorithm [22] divides a multivariate dataset into an analystdefined k groups such that the within-cluster sum of squares is minimized.
+It is implemented in the kmeans function.
+Since a true optimum is computationally unfeasible, the algorithm repeats for a user-defined nstart number of random starting cluster centroids, and compares the sum-of-squares achieved for each one, taking the least as the result.